This pastina soup recipe is one of my favorite comfort foods.

 - When the broth is boiling, add the pastina.
 Cook at medium heat and follow the cooking times given in the package.

-- When the pasta is ready, turn off the heat and add Parmesan cheese and a drizzle of oil and mix well with a wooden spoon.
+- When the pasta is ready, turn off the heat add Parmesan cheese and a drizzle of oil, and mix well with a wooden spoon.

 Notes

-To make an even tastier pasta in broth, add fresh herbs like rosemary, basil or bay leaf.
+To make an even tastier pasta in broth, add fresh herbs like parsley, basil or bay leaf.

 Nutrition Information: